 I’m ever-curious about what we need to suck up, verses what is simply NOT OKAY.
 In dealing with clients for over a decade and a half now, I have gotten some doozies, and there is more to “suck up” perhaps in client-facing scenarios than other work situations.
 I learned a bunch of techniques to make the client situations manageable.
 One of the life-saving books I have in my arsenal is Bullies, Tyrants, and Impossible People.
 I wrote about one type of “difficult” person here on kidCourses — the “situationally difficult” type of person.
 I am going to go out on a limb and say that both you and I can be “difficult” in particular situations.
 I was able to lend an EAR (empathize, ask questions, reassure without making false promises) to situationally difficult clients, “bring a buddy” on calls with a strategically difficult one here and there, and even (only once in my career) need to give up a client who was just truly impossible.
 (Check out the book, it’s fantastic.
 Spoiler alert: For the “truly impossible” people, the recommendation is to make an ultimatum and be prepared to break off the relationship if it is not met.)

-In creating the Connecting with Purpose lunch and learn for Rist Wellness, I did a bit of research on personality types.
+In creating the Start on Purpose workshop for Emanant Wellness, I did a bit of research on personality types.
 The most popular test is the Myers-Briggs test and personalities are defined based on:

 - extroversion vs. introversion